 Shared Interest Groups Committee

-This committee develops and maintains guidelines for recognition of new Tufts alumni chapters based on shared interest of profession, cultural group, major, or student activity.
-The committee reviews applications and recommends Alumni Council approval for provisional status or chartered status for these new Shared Interest Groups (SIG).
-The committee continuously evaluates the activity of existing SIG chapters, with committee members assigned as advisors to each of these organizations.
-SIG committee also engages in outreach to potential alumni affinity groups and considers the overall SIG strategy for Tufts Alumni.
-It works with the alumni associations of Tufts graduate schools to foster inclusiveness and coordination among all the alumni organizations and a closer working relationship with TUAA.
+This committee develops and maintains guidelines for recognition of new university alumni chapters based on shared interest or profession, culture, major, or student activity (Shared Interest Groups).
+The committee reviews applications and makes recommendations for approval of new Shared Interest Groups to the Executive Committee.
+The committee also identifies shared interest group best practices, continuously evaluates the activity of existing Shared Interest Groups, refines chapter operating and reporting guidelines, and engages in outreach to potential alumni affinity groups.
+The committee works with the alumni associations of university graduate schools to foster inclusiveness and coordination among all the alumni organizations and a closer working relationship with the Alumni Association.